QuentinPerez/42-toolkit/examples/c/f_error/README.md

-42-toolkit
+42-toolkit	Example -> C Error Function
 ==========

-# Tools list

-	- c/		tools in C
+# How to use

+    - make debug
-    - Makefile/	template
+    - ./a.out
-    - vim/		tools for vim

 ## License